cmss13-devs/cmss13/tgui/docs/component-reference.md

   - There is also a special color `transparent` - makes the button transparent and slightly dim when inactive.
 - `disabled: boolean` - Disables and greys out the button.
-- `selected: boolean` - Activates the button (gives it a green color).
+- `selected: boolean` - Activates the button (gives it a green color or a certain color dependant on a theme).
 - `tooltip: string` - A fancy, boxy tooltip, which appears when hovering over the button.
 - `tooltipPosition?: string` - Position of the tooltip.
 See [`Popper`](#Popper) for valid options.